 Other than the substantial step, under N.J.S.A.
 2C: 5-1 a defendant may be found guilty of attempt if the circumstances were as a reasonable person believed them to be.
 An example is a gun that the defendant thought was loaded with live ammunition but only had blanks.
 To meet this section of N.J.S.A.
 2C: 5-1 the defendant must complete the act that would have constituted the crime.

 An affirmative defense to attempt is renunciation, which requires that defendant voluntarily and permanently abandons criminal conduct.
 Simply changing the plan because of an unforeseen difficulty or change of circumstances to the crime is not enough to be considered a renunciation.
 So, for instance in one case a defendant testified that when he entered a truck that he was set to hijack he suddenly changed his mind and told the driver to call the police.
 This was sufficient to fund a renunciation charge because the withdrawal was fully voluntary and before the crime had been committed.

 Another case court did not uphold the renunciation defense when defendant ran after a struggle with the victim.
 The court emphasized that in order for the renunciation defense to be valid, the withdrawal by the defendant must be voluntary.

 Defenses to attempt require careful diligence and preparation.
 The attorneys of Lubiner, Schmidt & Palumbo are qualified to assist in preparations for defense.
-Please call us for a free consultation.
+Please call us for a consultation.